ucsd-cse11-w24/cse11-pa1-starter/README.md

 <img width="270" alt="Q2_example" src="https://user-images.githubusercontent.com/25071081/112794129-4620bf00-901b-11eb-98a9-58b31327f6e2.png">

 - The method has a correct header (parameters and return type)
-- You can explain what each parameter means in terms of which rectangle it refers to and whether it refers to width or height
 - The method has a correct method body
 - There are at least two examples of calling the method with different arguments, commented with their expected values
-- You can show your program running and the expected values are produced
+- In the file `transcript.txt`, show your program running and the expected values are produced by copy/pasting from the terminal.

 ## Problem 3: Converter
 ### Implementation